graphql/graphiql/packages/graphql-language-service-server/README.md

 #### startServer

-The GraphQL Language Server can be started with the following function:
+Initialize the GraphQL Language Server with the `startServer` function:

 ```ts
 import { startServer } from 'graphql-language-service-server';